State of Washington Classified Job Specification

 - Determines the amount an individual must pay toward the cost long-term services;

 As a Federal Funding Specialist:

-- Determine initial federal funding information and six months review on children in out of home placements;
+Completes federal funding determinations and reviews on children in an out of home placement;

 Performs other related work as required.